 D. Accommodation Sought

 Academic modifications may include reduced course-loads, extending the amount of time for graduation, and modification of the classroom environment.
 However, only modifications that do not fundamentally alter the nature of the program and that are not unduly burdensome are required by law.

-Requests for class condition modifications should be made to the Office of Student Affairs.
+Requests for class condition modifications should be made to the University, Division of Student Affairs.
 The student requesting accommodation should submit an “Accommodation Request Form” as soon as possible.
 In appropriate cases, the accommodation will be made in consultation with faculty or other administrators.

 When and whether an accommodation can be made will depend on the timeliness of the student’s request, the nature of the accommodation sought, and the sufficiency of the documentation provided.

 2. Exam Condition Modifications

 If a student is seeking accommodations with regards to administration of final examinations, he or she must make a request for final exam accommodations no later than Friday of the 4th week of the applicable fall or spring semester and no later than the 2nd week in the summer term.
 No accommodations can be grated on “minimesters” or short duration courses unless the accommodations have already been approved.

 Exam condition modifications may include additional time to take the exam, time allowed for rest breaks, being allowed to eat or drink during the exam, or taking the exam at a time other than the regularly scheduled time.
 Certain exam modifications may depend on the format of the exam.
 For example, if the student has difficulty writing, but does not have difficulty reading, the need for additional time would be affected by whether the exam was to be in a multiple choice format or an essay format.
 Generally, no additional time is granted in circumstances when the exam is in a “take home” format or for papers that are to be completed throughout the semester.